An Equivariant Tensor Product on Mackey Functors: Introduction

 Even before the emergence of Tambara functors in equivariant stable homotopy theory, there was interest in developing a structure on $\mackg$ that supported Tambara functors as ring objects.
 During an open problem session at the 1996 Seattle Conference on Cohomology, Representations and Actions of Finite Groups T. Yoshida posed the problem of defining a tensor induction for Mackey functors that preserves tensor products of Mackey functors and satisfies Tambara's axioms for multiplicative transfer \cite{Benson}.
 The $G$-symmetric monoidal structure that we create is such a tensor induction.

 We organize this paper into the following sections.
 In Section 2 we provide two definitions of Tambara functors.
 The first is Tambara's original definition.
-The second is an axiomatic and constructive definition specifically for $G$-Tambara functors when $G$ is a cyclic $p$-group.
+The second is an axiomatic and constructive definition.
 We base the construction of the norm functors in the Main Theorem on the second definition.
 In Section 3 we build the norm functors, and in Section 4 we prove that these functors satisfy the Main Theorem.
 Finally, we prove Theorem \ref{mainthm2} in Section 5.